 - 1. On the Users page, click the desired user.
 The Edit User page for that user opens. - 2.
-Make changes as needed.
+Make changes as needed. - For information on each field, see Creating Users (on page 99). - To change the password, type a new password in the Password and Confirm Password fields.
+If the password field is left blank, the password remains unchanged.

-- For information on each field, see Creating Users (on page 94). - To change the password, type a new password in the Password and Confirm Password fields.
-If the password field is left blank, the password remains unchanged. - To delete this user, click m, and confirm the operation. - 3.
-Click Save. - To delete multiple user accounts: - 1.
-On the Users page, click for make checkboxes appear in front of user names.
+• To delete this user, click $\widehat{\mathbf{m}}$, and confirm the operation.